-- Describes the latest techniques for integrating MFC into traditional wastewater treatment processes such as activated sludge process, lagoons, constructed wetlands, and membrane bioreactors
+- Clearly describes the latest techniques for integrating MFC into traditional wastewater treatment processes such as activated sludge process, lagoons, constructed wetlands, and membrane bioreactors

-- Discusses the fundamentals of bio-electrochemical systems for degrading contaminants from municipal and industrial wastewater
+- Discusses the fundamentals of bioelectrochemical systems for degrading the contaminants from the municipal and industrial wastewater

 - Covers methods for the optimization of integrated systems

 Environmental Engineers, Chemical Engineers, Mechanical Engineers, Electrical Engineers, Process Engineers, Engineers in Renewable Energy Systems